Skip to main content

 • pretending someone else's work is your own.

 Note: Text is not the only thing that can be plagiarized.
-You must also give credit if using other people's images, graphics, charts, drawings, video, music, etc.
+You must also give credit if using other people's images, graphics, charts, drawings, videos, music, etc.

 What are the consequences of Plagiarism?

-Plagiarism is a very serious offense at BYU—Hawaii.
-The penalities for plagiarism can have major ramifications.
+Plagiarism is a very serious offense at BYU–Hawaii.
+The penalties for plagiarism can have major ramifications.

 BYU—Hawaii